"Elevating the Higher Ed Experience"

 10:30 - 11:30 AM

-The Impact Artificial Intelligence in Higher Education
+The Impact of Artificial Intelligence in Higher Education

 Artificial Intelligence has the potential to transform our global economy and daily lives and, in turn, greatly impact Higher Education.
 In this session, we will provide an overview of AI and how it is reshaping Higher Ed for students, faculty and administrators.
 We will discuss the benefits, impacts, future state, and the role AI will play in the business office.
 This will be an engaging topic and interactive session where attendees can answer live polling questions.